Kensal Green: Demographics

 The largest ethnic group in Kensal Green ward according to the 2011 census was White British, 26%.
 The second largest was White other, 18%, followed by Black Caribbean, 12%.
 Neighbouring Queen's Park ward, which also covers eastern areas of Kensal Green, was 30% White British.
 The College Park ward, which covers the southern areas of Kensal Green, was 31.6% white British, 18.4% White other and 21.1% Black.
 Kensal Green ward has the highest Latin American population in London.

+Politics and government

+Kensal Green is part of the Queen's Park and Maida Vale constituency for elections to the House of Commons of the United Kingdom, represented by Georgia Gould from the Labour Party since 2024.

+Kensal Green is part of the Harlesden and Kensal Green ward for elections to Brent London Borough Council.

 Tornado on 7 December 2006

 On 7 December 2006 at 11.00 am, a tornado struck Kensal Green.
 Up to 150 houses were damaged, and six people were injured, one requiring hospital attention.
 Residential roads were closed off and residents had to seek temporary accommodation.
 Traffic was also diverted, causing disruption.
 The cost of the damage was estimated to be at least £2 million.